wp-plugins/secontactform/readme.txt

 Contact us for any issue, bug fix.

 == Changelog ==
+= 1.2.0 =
+* Some update to CSS style to correct interface problem in admin page
+* Added auto response feature

 = 1.1.8 =
 * Some additional parameters in url are removed on each form submit to prevent them from stacking